 A U.S. Embassy statement on Friday spoke of "foreign terrorists" who may be planning attacks "in the near future."
 It urged U.S. citizens to exercise caution when visiting public areas where large groups of Western tourists gather in Bangkok.
 Israel issued a similar alert later Friday.

 Thailand is a highly popular tourist destination, and Bangkok serves as a major transport hub for the Southeast Asian region.

-The country has undergone periods of unrest in recent years.
+Thailand has undergone periods of unrest in recent years.
 It experienced a spate of political violence during anti-government demonstrations in 2010.